goodluck68/Picture_Repo/test2.md

 **Problem**:

 In the current script, routes are sent by executing commands on ExaBGP.
 In a stress case where we need to send 1000 routes, it's inefficient to loop the command execution 1000 times.
-There's a need to find a method that allows for the swift sending of a large number of routes.
+So we need to find a method to send a large number of routes in a short time.

 **Solution**: